Collins Tanor

-Collins Tanor (born 4 January 1998 in Brong-Ahafo, Ghana) is a Ghanaian footballer who plays as a midfielder for American USL League Two side South Bend Lions.
+Collins Tanor (born 4 January 1998 in Brong-Ahafo, Ghana) is a Ghanaian footballer who plays as a midfielder.

 Early career

 Coming from Brong-Ahafo of Ghana, Tanor started out at the Right to Dream Academy since joining on a student-athlete scholarship at the age of 10.
 During his time at the academy, Collins captained the Ghana U17s – leading them to a four-nation tournament victory in 2014.
 He also guided the RtD Academy U18s to a second successive victory in the Gothia Cup in Sweden.
 In 2014, Tanor played in the Al Kass U17 International Cup in Qatar with Manchester City U17.

 As a result, he would train and eventually sign with the club.

 Club career

 FC Nordsjælland (loan)

 On 28 January 2016 it was confirmed, that Tanor had signed a season long loan deal with Danish Superliga-side FC Nordsjælland.
 He started the first five months at the club, playing for the reserve side.

 Tanor got his FC Nordsjælland debut on 9 May 2016, where he played 45 minutes, before getting replaced by Godsway Donyoh in a 1–2 defeat against Brøndby IF in the Danish Superliga.
 He went on to make two appearances at the end of the 2015–16 season.

 In the 2016–17 season, Tanor started the whole game, where the club beat AB Taarnby 4–1 in the second round of the Danish Cup.
-However, Tanor only played twomatches in the start of the 2016–17 season as a substitute, due to problems with his stomach.
+However, Tanor only played two matches in the start of the 2016–17 season as a substitute, due to problems with his stomach.
 He was diagnosed with sport hernia in his stomach, and was out for six months following an operation.
 He made his rehabilitation in Manchester, before returning to Denmark.
 After he returned in April 2017, he began playing for the U19 squad.
 He was for example with the U19 squad in Düsseldorf, where they played a friendly tournament.
 It wasn't until 29 May 2017 when he made his return to the first team, coming on as a second-half substitute, in a 2–1 win over Brøndby IF in the last game of the league's Championship round.

-In the 2017–18 season, Tanor started out playing in the reserve side for the most of the first half of the season and struggled to make a breakthrough in the first team.
+In the 2017–18 season, Tanor started out playing in the reserve side for most of the first half of the season and struggled to make a breakthrough in the first team.
 As a result, on 31 January 2018, FCN terminated the loan deal with midfielder.